tdressen16/tracewebsite/portfolio/Jelly Tracks.md

 ## Project Description

-Gang Beats was part of an ETC project called Jam Session, focused on exploring rhythm games.
+Jelly Tracks was part of an ETC project called Jam Session, focused on exploring rhythm games.

-Gang Beats is a 2-4 player fighting game where players hit each other on the beat in order to be the last one standing.
+Jelly Tracks is a co-op rhythm puzzle game where two players work together to clear a board of enemies.
+Each enemy is associated with a beat within the “square per beat” track, as well as a color.
+Guests must communicate with each other to time their actions to ultimately eliminate all of the colored obstacles.

 ## Contributions
 As a **game designer**, I led my team in brainstorming sessions throughout the semester.
 Many of our ideas for game prototypes came from these sessions.
 I also worked with my team to develop ideas and mechanics for each of the individual prototypes, and implemented some of those ideas in-engine.